Surviving Hate

 StoryLab Intern

-Dani is in her final year of journalism at Humber College.
-She previously worked as a research intern on the Surviving Hate project for Storylab.
+Dani is a graduate of Humber Polytechnic.
+She previously worked as a research assistant intern on two StoryLab projects, Surviving Hate and Decoding Two Decades of Federal-Provincial Health Transfer Payments.
 Passionate about photography and research has driven her to focus on work that encompasses human relations and lifestyle.
 When she’s not focusing on work, her favourite pastimes include reading, hiking, travelling, and spending time with friends and family.

 • Hansil Mehta